MBrugnaroto/MBrugnaroto/README.md

 Student in Computer Engineering and an enthusiast in Data Science and Web Development.

 - 🔭 I am currently studying Natural Language Processing (PLN) and Bidirectional Encoder Representations from Transformers (BERT).
-- 🔭 Currently, I am improving, at the same time, my knowledge of HTML, CSS and JavaScript.
+- 🔭 At the same time, I am improving my knowledge of HTML, CSS and JavaScript.
 - 🔭 Next step, I want to learn about Vue.js and Rub and Rails (Web Development).
 - 👯 I am looking to collaborate on data analysis or web development projects.
 - 💬 Ask me about anything.